ultra-zoom/ultra-zoom.github.io/README.md

 #### 4. Example Train/Inference Output
 We provide the trained checkpoint and inference output for the example pineapple capture.
 Download [here](https://drive.google.com/file/d/1ucCqIuqtb7e2G4sAUsQ2-Ly8ipj6mfHE/view?usp=drive_link).

+### Data
+We release a preliminary version of the [data](https://drive.google.com/file/d/1BOgFL676ouGMsS_HvbKLfxG4tsXVCOsY/view?usp=drive_link), which includes all necessary files but is not yet organized for direct compatibility with the `UltraZoomDataset` class in `src/train.py`.
+The release contains the original captures (close-ups, full images, and videos) along with processed outputs such as color-matched images, video point tracking results, and estimated scales (`final_scale.txt`).

+A properly organized version will be released soon.
+In the meantime, this version can be useful if you need to start development right away.

 ### Release Todos
 - [x] Example data/checkpoint, train/inference code
+- [x] Preliminary data release
 - [ ] Preprocess code & instructions for custom data
 - [ ] Paper evaluation code
 - [ ] All data/checkpoints